NMKsas/gesture_pointer_docs/installation.md

 3. Download `opendr_bridge`

     Pose estimation node has some dependencies on another OpenDR project package, `opendr_bridge`.
 If you want to avoid installing OpenDR environment as a whole, only download [this particular directory](https://github.com/opendr-eu/opendr/tree/master/projects/opendr_ws/src/opendr_bridge).
+Place the package to your workspace.

 4. Build the workspace